Pedestrian Hit By Car Claims

-If you have been hit by a car and suffered an injury on the road or pavement in an accident that was not your fault, you will be able to make a claim for compensation.
-Injuries pedestrians may sustain can vary from very minor to more serious conditions that can have a lasting impact on those involved.
+If you’ve been hit by a car and suffered an injury on the road or pavement in an accident that wasn’t your fault, you may be able to make a claim for compensation.
+Injuries pedestrians may sustain can vary from minor to serious conditions that can have a lasting impact.
 Examples of injuries suffered as a result of pedestrians being hit by a car include cuts and bruises, broken bones and fractures, head injury, and back and spinal injury

 Let our solicitors help you start your claim today by calling 0345 872 6666 or by sending your enquiry via our online contact form.